Education Studies

 One of the modules BA EW 5.1 and 5.2 must be selected:

-Modul BA EW 5.1: Institutions of Education (Focus: Emergence of Institutionalisation) (10 CP)
+Modul BA EW 5.1: Institutions of Education Past and Present (Focus: Emergence and Institutionalization) (10 CP)

-Modul BA EW 5.2: Institutions of Education (Focus: Problematics of Institutionalisation) (10 CP)
+Modul BA EW 5.2: Institutions of Education Past and Present (Focus: Problems of Institutions) (10 CP)

 One of the modules BA EW 7.1., 7.2, 7.3 and 7.4 must be selected:

-Modul BA EW 7.2: Historical and Cultural Studies in Education (10 CP)
+Modul BA EW 7.2: Historical and Cultural Studies on Education (10 CP)

-Modul BA EW 7.3: Adult Education: Counselling in Education, Career and Employment (10 CP)
+Modul BA EW 7.3: Adult and Continuing Education: Counselling in Learning, Work and Employment (10 CP)

 Students with Education Studies as second subject who intend to apply for the MA in Education Studies at Humboldt-Universität after finishing their BA are advised to complete the BA in Education Studies’ Module 2 – Empirical Research and Methodology I – as one of their core subject's interdisciplinary elective modules.
 The competences acquired in this module are part of the MA in Education Studies’ specific entrance requirements (see below).